 Sam grew up in West Medford where he went to elementary school at the Hervey School and middle school at the Brooks+Hobbs.
 He was a Varsity Basketball player at Medford High School and followed that up by heading to Emerson College where he played for 4 years.
 During his college years Sam wrote for SLAM magazine on hoops and also directed the West Medford Mens Summer Basketball League in honor of Brandon Bolden, who passed away while Sam was growing up.
-Following college, SJNB got his start in the NBA working for the Boston Celtics as an assistant video coordinator and has spent the past 6 years working for the Minnesota Timberwolves as a Player Development Coach/Head Video Coordinator.
+Following college, SJNB got his start in the NBA working for the Boston Celtics during their NBA Finals run in 09-10.
+Since then he spent 8 years with the Minnesota Timberwolves (most recently as a Coaching Associate) and is now currently a member of the Atlanta Hawks organization, as an Assistant Coach with their G-League team the Erie Bayhawks.
 Sam is a big advocate of helping his community and remembering those people who meant a lot to him, which is why he has dedicated himself to developing this yearly Hoops and Hope event.

 Andy is a former New York City high school and college basketball player, a former high school coach (at Cambridge Rindge and Latin High School) and college scout who loved to play his basketball outside at the park.
 He is a West Medford resident for over 30 years and in his work life is the executive director of School & Main Institute, Inc. a national nonprofit organization that works with organizations across institutional lines in “uncommon coalitions” to support to at risk youth and the communities in which they live.